jap-patel/Deadly-Animal-Detection/README.md

 ## Usage

 * we can use this project to detect the presence of dangerous animals around our surroundings just like we have detected lion,tiger and loepard with it.
-* [google colab] will be helpful to run the project (https://colab.research.google.com/drive/1_Dz9LAEygo3CFtTn9hN6eotx6CN2U-Ca?usp=sharing)
+* ![google colab] will be helpful to run the project (https://colab.research.google.com/drive/1_Dz9LAEygo3CFtTn9hN6eotx6CN2U-Ca?usp=sharing)

 <img src="deadly-animals-detected-image.jpg" alt="deadly animals detected image" width="500" height="600"/>